cscott/TurtleScript/README.rst

    the expression/list to grow outside the tile without forcing the tile itself to expand horizontally.

+See `tile2.html`_ for some additional tile styling experiments.

 For both layouts, the current "stacking" 3-d model needs to be retired: it makes deeply nested expressions look too "tall".
 There should be a single 3-d level, with pieces fitting into indents so that the combination is